ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Data Preprocessing

 \subsection{Code Processor}

-\yz{Hi Mathieu: please let me know if it is OK to include LA-RAG here or if you prefer a standalone paper later on.}

-Modern software codebases are inherently multi-language, often integrating diverse programming paradigms and a variety of file formats.
-Beyond source code, typical codebases include configuration files such as YAML, JSON, and XML, which play a critical role in defining system behavior but remain outside the main compilation process.
-This heterogeneity poses significant challenges for compiler-based indexing tools attempting to comprehensively analyze and query codebases.

-Abstract Syntax Tree (AST)-based indexing methods, such as those leveraging Tree-Sitter~\cite{treesitter}, primarily focus on the syntax of individual programming languages while neglecting other essential components like configuration files, external dependencies, and runtime interactions.
-As a result, these methods often miss crucial relationships that span across language boundaries.
-Additionally, because compilation or interpretation usually occurs independently for each language (e.g., Python and C\# components are processed separately), traditional indexing techniques struggle to capture the holistic behavior of multi-language systems.
-Additionally, conventional document chunking and vector-based retrieval approaches frequently struggle to preserve the intricate dependencies and relationships within a codebase.
-Even worse, these methods risk fragmenting single code segment into multiple chunks, disrupting the continuity of processed documentation and impairing the model’s ability to accurately answer complex user queries.

-To address these limitations, \sysname introduces the \textbf{Language-Agnostic RAG (LA-RAG)}, which leverages LLMs’ multi-language capabilities without relying on compilation.
-Unlike in-memory Copilot solutions that process only open files within an Integrated Development Environment (IDE), our offline indexing mechanism enables comprehensive search across large-scale codebases containing thousands of files and millions of lines of code spanning multiple languages by structuring the codebase as a loosely coupled reference graph.
-For the online retrieval, our system is able to accurately determine code construct usage, ensuring context-aware retrieval beyond immediate source files.
+\sysname introduces the \textbf{Language-Agnostic RAG (LA-RAG)}, which leverages LLMs’ multi-language capabilities without relying on compilation.
+Our offline indexing mechanism enables comprehensive search across large-scale codebases containing thousands of files and millions of lines of code in multiple languages.
+It achieves this by structuring the codebase as a \textbf{loosely coupled reference graph}, preserving \textbf{one-hop relationships} among code chunks that are most commonly queried by users, and by injecting correlated chunks identified by the LLM in the same search unit.
+For the online retrieval, our system is able to accurately determine code construct usage, ensuring context-aware retrieval beyond immediate source files, while avoiding the need of constructing comprehensive knowledge graphs (see Section~\ref{sec:coderetrieval}).

-The preprocessing pipeline is developed using the same infrastructure as discussed in Section~\ref{sec:preprocessing}.
-Similarly as the TSG Processor, the Code Processor access the code based from Git repositories, and tentatively splits long code files into fix-size smaller chunks.
+The Code Processor accesses code from Git repositories for data ingestion and tentatively splits long code files into fixed-size smaller chunks.
 After generating code chunks, we apply the following metadata enrichment and embedding steps: